Down-set thresholds

-The location of thresholds has been a central concern in the study of random discrete structures since the seminal work of Erd\H{o}s and R\'enyi~\citep{ER} on threshold phenomena in random graphs.
-A great deal of work has since gone into locating thresholds of specific properties of interest; see~\citep{BBbook, JLR}, for example.
+The problem of locating thresholds has been a central concern in the study of random discrete structures since the seminal work of Erd\H{o}s and R\'enyi~\citep{ER} on threshold phenomena in random graphs.
+A great deal of work has since gone into locating thresholds of specific properties of interest; see~\citep{BBbook, JLR} and the many references therein, for example.

 Expectation-thresholds were introduced in~\citep{KK} as a comparatively easy (and rather general) way of locating thresholds of up-sets, so Theorem~\ref{thm:informal} comes as a bit of a surprise; the arguments needed to control the expectation-threshold of the aforementioned down-set $\cT$ are somewhat delicate, in stark contrast to what is needed to locate the threshold of $\cT$.
 We shall explain exactly where Theorem~\ref{thm:informal} fits into the general theory of thresholds once we fill in some background, a task to which we now turn.